matthiasn/talk-transcripts/Hickey_Rich/HammockDrivenDev-mostly-text.md

 And what I would hope from doing this whole process is that you gain confidence in it after you have seen it work for you.
-So that you say, "You know what, I have never done this before but I really have to thought about it, and this solution I came up with overnight feels awesome, and wooh!
+So that you say, "You know what, I have never done this before but I really have thought about it, and this solution I came up with overnight feels awesome, and wooh!
 Let us go."

 It is important to look at what you did and to run it and see, and